-Lipmann Walton is pleased to quote terms for the recovery of platinum group bearing materials, whether in the form of dusts, residues, catalyst or alloy.
-We are happy to act as principal or agent in this type of business.
+Lipmann Walton is variously pleased to quote terms for the recovery of platinum group bearing materials, whether in the form of dusts, residues, catalyst or alloy.
+We are happy to act as principal or agent in this type of business, facilitated by our long trusted relationships with key refineries in Europe.

 The exact date of discovery of this metal is unknown.
 It was known in the middle ages by pre-Columbian South Americans and it was brought to Europe in about 1750.